3ickleonerd/sei-trader/src/client/public/docs/guide/ai-engine/overview.md

 ## AI Engine Overview

-The Sei Trader AI Engine is the cognitive core of the platform, powered by Google's Gemini 2.0 Flash model.
+The Sei Trader AI Engine is the cognitive core of the platform, powered by top-of-the-line fine-tuned latest AI models.
 It transforms natural language queries into sophisticated trading insights and actionable recommendations through advanced market analysis and risk assessment.

 ```mermaid
 graph TB